Samk13/snippetshub/docs/guide/interviewtests.md

 /\*\*

-- Task 2: Return the number of cows with neighbours.
+- Task 2: Return the number of cows with neighbors.
 -
 -
 - @return {number (integer)}